API mocking. Most popular frameworks and libraries

 - Mocky - simple API response mocking tool, based on Scala.

-- Mountebank – is advanced mocking framework, which allows to create service virtualisation and emulate APIs.
+- Mountebank - is advanced mocking framework.
+Allows you to create service virtualisation and emulate APIs.

 - Karate - Testing framework, which can be used for creating API mocks.